hansmichaels/sentiment-analysis-IMDB-Review-using-LSTM/README.md

 # Sentiment Analysis on IMDB Reviews using LSTM and Keras
 created by <b>Hans Michael</b>

-<b>Sentiment Analysis</b> is a classification of emotions (in this case, positive and negative) on text data using text analysis techniques (i use LSTM).
+<b>Sentiment Analysis</b> is a classification of emotions (in this case, positive and negative) on text data using text analysis techniques (I use LSTM).

 <b>LSTM</b> (Long Short-Term Memory) is one of the Recurrent Neural Network (RNN) architecture used in Deep Learning.